Mineralogy Certification Course

 Formula: Ca2(Fe3+,Al)Al2O[SiO4][Si2O7](OH)

-Epidote is outstanding for its greenish colors and perfect cleavage.
-It occurs in prismatic crystals and commonly in groups making fibrous aggregates of dark-green color.
+Epidote has greenish colors and perfect cleavage.
+It occurs in prismatic crystals and commonly forms in groups, which create fibrous aggregates with a dark-green color.

 color | pistachio green to pale green, yellow, yellowish green, greenish yellow, greenish black |